 - restoring USC operations

-- liaising internally with Marketing and External Engagement to distribute consistent messages to the USC Community and externally
+- liaising internally with Marking and External Engagement to distribute consistent messages to the USC Community and externally

 - liaising with external agencies/ organisations, including Federal/State/Local Disaster Management Groups